chesslab/chess-server/docs/stockfish.md

 ### Example

-Start a classical game and ask Stockfish to respond with a move.
+Start a classical game, play `e2e4` and use Stockfish to respond with a move.

 ```js
 ws.send('/start classical stockfish w');